xuewen-z/PVPM-Pheno/README.md

 - __output file:__ output the seasonal maximum LAI andLAI time series results.

-We directly provide the modelling results of Proc51 owing daily Meterological dataset on a global scale is too much to upload, if you need that, please contact with authors.
+Owing daily Meterological dataset on a global scale is too much to upload, if you need that, please contact with authors.